 Mallory represents individuals, investment advisers, broker-dealers, public companies, and financial institutions before various state and federal regulators and enforcement authorities.
 These include the Commodity Futures Trading Commission (CFTC), the Chicago Mercantile Exchange (CME), the Securities and Exchange Commission (SEC) and the Department of Justice (DOJ).
 Mallory advises and represents individuals, public companies, and various entities in complex litigation matters before federal and state courts throughout the United States.
 Mallory takes key roles in many components of civil litigation, such as authoring pleadings and motions, drafting and reviewing discovery, taking and defending depositions, facilitating settlement negotiations and mediations, and advocating for clients in the courtroom.

-Mallory is committed to service, and is actively involved in pro bono engagements, including advocating for victims of human trafficking, drafting amicus briefs in death penalty appeals across the country, and serving on the team supporting the Cyber Civil Rights Legal Project, a global K&L Gates pro bono project providing legal services to victims of nonconsensual pornography (i.e., “revenge porn”) when their sexually explicit images are distributed and displayed online without consent.
+Mallory is committed to service, and is actively involved in pro bono engagements, including advocating for victims of human trafficking, drafting amicus briefs in death penalty appeals across the country and with the United States Supreme Court, and serving on the Management Committee overseeing the Cyber Civil Rights Legal Project, a global K&L Gates pro bono project providing legal services to victims of nonconsensual pornography (i.e., “revenge porn”) when their sexually explicit images are distributed and displayed online without consent.
+Mallory has also been named the Associate Pro Bono Coordinator for the K&L Gates Miami office, and utilizes her position to increase pro bono involvement amongst her colleagues.

-Prior to joining K&L Gates, Mallory served as a legal intern at the United States Attorney's Office for the Southern District of New York, Criminal Division, in Manhattan, and as a clinical intern in a felony trial bureau the Manhattan District Attorney's Office.
+Prior to joining K&L Gates, Mallory served as a legal intern at the United States Attorney's Office for the Southern District of New York, Criminal Division, in Manhattan, and as a clinical intern in a felony trial bureau of the Manhattan District Attorney's Office.

 Mallory was a summer associate in the Miami office of K&L Gates in 2015.